 Ray Sahelian, M.D.

-Phenylethylamine is now available as a raw material ingredient and being sold at 8 dollars a kilo.
+Phenylethylamine is now available as a raw material ingredient.
 Phenylethylamine is an alkaloid and monoamine.

 Function of phenylethylamine

 In the human brain, phenylethylamine may work as a neurotransmitter.
 Phenethylamine is a natural compound made from the amino acid phenylalanine.